Stop-VEPSQLRestoreSession

 Example

-This example shows how to stop a restore session initiated to perform operations with PostgreSQL databases.
+This example shows how to stop a restore session initiated to perform operations with PostgreSQL instances.

 $session = Get-VEPSQLRestoreSession